murillo-nahas/data-structures/recursion/README.md

-Recursion can be considered as a repetition proccess of a routine, in therms of programming, recursion is when a function keeps calling itself until it get to the result, that is an ending condition.
-It is similar to a for or a while loop, but it's not a for or a while loop, we get the same idea tho.
+Recursion can be considered as a repetition proccess of a routine, in therms of programming, recursion is when a function keeps calling itself until it get to the result, that is a condition to finish the recursion.
+It is similar to a for or a while loop, even it's not a for or a while loop.
+But we kind of have the same idea here.

 ### When to use?